FAQ Travel Insurance

 Am I covered for motorcycling?

-Yes, on road and providing you hold an appropriate full licence and are wearing a helmet.
+Yes, on road for up to 14 days and providing you hold an appropriate full licence and are wearing a helmet.
+If you require cover for longer than 14 days, we must request this from our underwriters.
+They consider cases individually, depending on the itinerary, duration and risks involved.
+There could be significant additional cost for long durations of motorcycling cover or long distance expedition-style journeys.
 On both Silver and Gold policies you are covered under all sections except for personal liability and personal accident compensation.
 Your medical expenses will be covered under the emergency medical expenses section.

-Certain non-competitive off-road motorcycling can be covered at the Action Plus rate (100% supplement on Gold or 150% on Silver policies), but not stunt or jumping.
+Certain non-competitive off-road motorcycling may possibly be covered by requesting from our underwriters.
+They will look at each request on a case-by-case basis, but they will not cover stunts or jumping or competitive riding.
 Full licence is still required and conditions apply.
 Contact us for more information.

 Can I drive a car?